ganeshkbhat/fast-json/README.md

 ```

-const JsonManager = require('faster-json').JsonManager; // Replace with the path to your implementation
+const JsonManager = require('json-faster').JsonManager; // Replace with the path to your implementation

 // Usage Example:
 const manager = new JsonManager();